Birth Date:Abt 1835

 Fred Miller, age about 49 .
-His usual occupation was by trade a Tailor.
-He died on January 10, 1914, from pneumonia, birth date unknown,parents unknown and birth place unknown.
-He died in Jail in Annapolis, Maryland according to his death certificate.
-His burial took place on January 12,1914 at Brewer Hill Cemetery.
-Learn more about people from other ethnic backgrounds that include people from the Dominican Republic at Maryland Day.
+His usual occupation was by trade a tailor.
+He died on January 10, 1914, from pneumonia, birth date unknown, parents unknown and birth place unknown.
+He died in jail in Annapolis, Maryland according to his death certificate.
+His burial took place on January 12, 1914 at Brewer Hill Cemetery.
+Learn more about people from other ethnic backgrounds including people from the Dominican Republic during Maryland Day.

 This stone is the memorial marker that was placed at the location of Mrs. Parker.
-She was the first known female to own and operate her own Mortuary.
-She operated her business from her home located on Clay Street, Annapolis, Maryland.
-Her great- grandaughter rememberd as a child where she was buried.
-In 2017, we finally found her final resting place.
+She was the first known female to own and operate a mortuary.
+She operated her business from her home located on Clay Street in Annapolis, Maryland.

 Reverend Alexander Dennis

-Let us know if your loved made any significant moments in their lifetime.
+Let us know if your loved one had significant moments in his/her lifetime.

 Allsup Julia Anna